-How God Responds to Your Fear: A Study of Scripture
+Bible Study on Fear: How God Responds to Your Fear

-(Inside: Help me not to fear.
+(Inside: A Bible study on fear in one post.
 How can I remove my fear?
 If these are your prayers, walk with me through a brief look at examples of people in the Bible who were afraid and how God responds to their fears.
 Do not fear – let’s learn how.)

 “Be strong; do not fear!”
 (Isaiah 35:4)